AnActualEmerald/homepage/src/posts/example.md

 # Hello world

 Boy oh boy this sure is a blog am I right?
+This is a great example of the typical blog post.